Type 2 Diabetes and Food Choices

 eating the amount of food that’s in your plan.
 You can also use standardized portion

-sizes on food labels, such as one serving of meat being the size of a deck of cards.
+sizes on food labels, such as 1 serving of meat being the size of a deck of cards.

 By checking your blood glucose 1 to 2 hours after eating, you can learn how your food